hashicorp/terraform-provider-azurerm/website/docs/r/policy_assignment.html.markdown

 * `policy_definition_id` - (Required) The ID of the Policy Definition to be applied at the specified Scope.

+* `identity_type` - (Optional) The managed identity type associated with the policy assignment.
+Either `None` or `SystemAssigned`.
+Change forces a new resource.
+Will be mandatory if you assign a policy with `deployIfNotExists` effect.

+* `location` - (Optional) The location of the policy assignment.
+Only required when utilizing managed identity.
+Change forces a new resource.

 * `description` - (Optional) A description to use for this Policy Assignment.
 Changing this forces a new resource to be created.

 * `display_name` - (Optional) A friendly display name to use for this Policy Assignment.
 Changing this forces a new resource to be created.